Posted: 8/12/21 | August 12th, 2021

 Who is SafetyWing Not Good For?

-If you are traveling with a lot of electronics, want more comprehensive trip delay and cancelation coverage, want more coverage for adventure activities, and want more robust health insurance, then I wouldn’t go with Safety Wing.
+If you are traveling with a lot of electronics, want comprehensive trip delay and cancelation coverage, or want more coverage for adventure activities, I wouldn’t go with Safety Wing.

 NOTE: SafetyWing also offers expat plans for remote workers, which are more expensive but more comprehensive.
 These plans are $153 USD per month.
 Unless you’re an expat working abroad, however, you’ll likely get by with just the “basic” Nomad plan.

 Travel insurance is something I never leave home without.
 I know it’s a boring topic to read about and research, but it can literally save you hundreds or thousands of dollars in bills!

 So, the next time, you’re on the road, consider SafetyWing.
 To me, they are the best overall travel insurance company out there.

 You can use the booking widget below to get a quote:

 For a comparison with other companies, check out this post that lists my five favorite travel insurance companies, along with their pros and cons.